jjdmol/LOFAR/trunk/StationTest/README.txt

 b) The following test scripts are available in tc/, they are more or less plain, manual translations from TCL test cases:

   - empty.py     = empty, can be used to try verify.py
   - prsg.py      = TC 5.10, capture RCU PSRG data
   - serdes.py    = TC 3.8, serdes ring test
   - status.py    = TC 11.1, read RSP status register
   - spustat.py   = TC 9.6, read SPU sensor status <=> 'rspctl --spustat'
   - tdstat.py    = TC 9.1, read TD sensor status <=> 'rspctl --tdstat'
   - hba_client   = TC 5.42, read or write to a HBA client register at the RCU
   - hba_server   = TC 5.43, read or write to a HBA server register at the tile
+  - rad_lanemode = TC 5.24, write or read the lane mode for the SERDES lanes
+  - rad_latency  = TC 5.49, show latency of data frames on the SERDES lanes

 c) 'rspctl --readblock' and 'rspctl --writeblock'